 Too often students view knowledge and skills as separate entities and perhaps we, as educators, are perpetuating this.
 By collaborating more, teachers and other support staff can help students to make meaningful connections between the curriculum, skills development and their wider transferability.
 This might involve co-teaching the curriculum, participating in joint conferences, or co-creating a series of resources.

 In an increasingly diverse workplace, the transferability of skills is more important than ever.
 Let us consider the possibility that students do not necessarily lack these skills (although in some cases they do), but that they struggle to see how they relate to their broader learning experiences.
 By carving out time to work together and embed reflective learning experiences into the curriculum, we can empower students to transfer their skills beyond the classroom.

-______________________________ About the author Dr Adam Bingham-Scales is a Learning Development Adviser (Outreach) at the University of Surrey.
+Dr Adam Bingham-Scales is a Learning Development Adviser (Outreach) at the University of Surrey.
 His interests include student transitions, identity and belonging, and academic writing in Higher Education.